Climate Resilience Certificate: Sweden

-The trade organsiation for insurance companies Svensk försäkring and RISE have promoted Climate Resilience Certificates on a european level in response to a public inquiery proposing not to have a national Climate Resilience Certifigates system at the moment.
+The trade organisation for insurance companies Svensk försäkring and RISE have promoted Climate Resilience Certificates on a European level in response to a public inquiery proposing not to have a national Climate Resilience Certifigates system at the moment.
 Major Swedish newspapers have also mentioned Climate Resilience Certificates (Klimatresiliensdeklarationer in Swedish) as a potential future scheme to strengthening the incentives for climate adaptation, and provide banks, insurance companies and investors with a standardised classification for reporting.